Which dyno to buy? How to choose a right one.

-Each chassis dynamometer consists of three components: hardware, software and technology of measurement used.
-Sounds trivial, but these three components must perfectly cooperate.
-Moreover, the lack of hardware capabilities cannot be “repaired” by software or technology and vice-versa.
-All the components must be perfect.
+Every chassis dynamometer consists of three components: hardware, software and the measurement technology used.
+These three elements must work perfectly together.
+Furthermore, a lack of hardware capability cannot be "fixed" by software or technology and vice versa.
+All components must be perfect.

 What to compare in hardware?

-The most critical problem for modern cars (and soon – all the cars) is that they cannot be measured without the link of front and rear rollers.
-It is critical, even if an engine drives only one car axle.
-Dyno must provide a perfect simulation of road conditions – front and rear wheels must rotate strictly at the same speed - otherwise, it will be detected by ABS system, and the car won’t run, limit power or even show errors.
-Theoretically, this can be solved by unplugging ABS plug, or fuse, but not in all cars.
-Some may reduce power or catch ABS and CAN bus communication errors, and you may need a professional OBD scanner tool or factory scanner to re-activate them.
-So your customer may get angry).
-There are inefficient alternative solutions.
-An example is an auxiliary electric motor for “synchronizing” - rotating unpowered axis.
-For higher speeds, it is insufficient, and it cannot provide perfect synchronization.
-Another known attempt is a hydraulic connection (but energy losses of hydraulic oil are non-linear and not measured at all).
-For today – no accurate mechanical synchronization means that the dyno will work for old cars only.
+The most critical problem with modern cars (and soon all cars) is that they cannot be measured without the front and rear rollers being linked physically.
+This is critical even if the engine drives only one axle of the car.
+The dynamometer must provide a perfect simulation of road conditions - the front and rear wheels must rotate strictly at the same speed - otherwise this will be detected by the ABS system and the car will not run, limit power or even throw errors.
+In theory, this can be solved by disconnecting the ABS plug or pulling the fuse, but not on all cars.
+There are ineffective alternatives.
+Some may limit power or cause errors in communication with the ABS and CAN bus, and you may need a professional OBD scan tool or factory scanner to reactivate them.
+Your customer may therefore be nervous.

-Simple advantage: our AWD dynamometers have mechanically synchronized rolls (linked front to rear, via a belt or two in EV+ version) – it can be switched on or off from the control panel or remote.
-You cannot measure any modern car (Mercedes, BMW etc.) without full synchronization, even if the vehicle is one-axle driven.
-We have produced several dozens of mechanically synchronized dynos for more than ten years – they all work perfectly.
+A simple advantage: our AWD dynamometers have mechanically synchronised rollers (linking the front and rear axles by a belt) - this can be switched on and off from the control panel or remote control.
+No modern car (Mercedes, BMW, etc.) can be measured without full synchronisation, even if the vehicle is single-axle driven.
+Over more than ten years we have produced dozens of mechanically synchronised dynamometers - all of which work flawlessly.

-The simple advantage is that such a roll can simulate a flat road surface better than two rolls.
-The rolling resistance will be almost the same as the rolling resistance on a real road.
-It must be 900mm or bigger to have enough “flat” surface at the top to provide traction (otherwise, you may need to use a kind of rubber glue to maintain traction).
-It also has big natural inertia.
-It is critical for accuracy (bigger rolls = more considerable inertia for same roll weight).
+The simple advantage is that such a roller can simulate a flat road surface better than two rolls.
+The rolling resistance will be almost the same as on a real road.
+The roller needs to be 900mm or more so that the top is flat enough to provide traction (otherwise you may need to use some rubber glue to maintain the traction).
+It also has significant natural inertia.
+This is critical for accuracy (more giant rolls = more inertia for the same roll weight).

 There are two disadvantages:

-- surface contact between tyre and roll is smaller in size than on the road, and it is about 1/3 of the surface that exists in a 2-rolls-per-wheel dyno.
-It is caused by having only one area of contact at the top of the roll (that is not flat like a real road because it is impossible - and this reduces that surface further).
-Simple: it is much more probable that the car will spin tires instead of providing energy to rolls to measure it.
-So less power can be measured.
-This limitation comes from simple physics and cannot be overcome by any trick.
-Less surface = less traction = lower maximum power of dyno.
-Period.
+- the contact area between tyre and roller is smaller than on the road and is about 1/3 of that found in a dynamometer with two rollers per wheel.
+This is because there is only one area of contact at the top of the roller (which is not flat like on a real road, as this is impossible - and this reduces the surface area even further).
+This limitation is a consequence of simple physics and cannot be overcome by any trick.
+Simple: you are much more likely to have the car will slip rather than provide energy for measurement.
+Less power can be measured.
+Less surface area = less traction = less maximum power measured.

-- If you look into YouTube and search for “dyno accidents”, – NOT surprisingly, most of the dangerous accidents happen on single-roll dynos.
-It is simple – the car is in an unstable position on the top of the roll, and any mounting belt break or even not enough belt tension cause the vehicle to fall from the dyno, reach the surrounding surface and jump out.
-Theoretically, if all belts are properly used, there is no risk – but people are erratic.
-It is much less possible for two rolls per wheel dyno (as a car is in a “cradle” between the two rolls, and it can only move left and right and does not fall out by itself).
+- If you look on YouTube and search for the phrase "dynamometer accidents", - no surprise, most dangerous accidents happen on single-roller dynos.
+It is simple – the car is in an unstable position on the top of the roller and any breakage of the retaining strap or even insufficient tension causes the vehicle to fall off the dyno with the accelerated wheels touching the surface as if shot from a slingshot.
+In theory, if all the straps are used correctly, there is no risk – but people are inconsistent.
+With two rollers per wheel, this is much less possible (because the car is in a 'cradle' between the two rollers and can only move left and right, and will not fall out on its own).

-Simple advantage: such dyno needs much less effort to install a car on.
-It is also much safer in everyday usage than single roll dyno.
-It also requires much less height of your dyno room, as it has about 1/3 of the measurement of a one-roll dyno.
-If one-roll dyno has a good roll size, like 900 mm – smaller single rolls are inefficient because of minimal surface contact to tyre, and thus – traction force and measured power limits.
+Simple advantage: such dyno needs much less effort to install the car on it.
+It is also much safer in everyday usage than a single-roller dyno.
+It also requires much less height in the dynamometer room, as it is about 1/3 the size of a single-roller dynamometer.

-To have similar inertia capabilities, the weight of rolls must be huge, as inertia arises with diameter - and two-rolls-per-wheel dyno has a smaller diameter of rolls (like 320 mm or so).
-Our rollers have 320 mm and 140 kg of weight each - this gives them (set of 4) similar inertia to one big roll (big rolls have thin walls, so they weigh less than a set of our four rolls).
+To achieve similar inertial capabilities, the mass of the rollers must be huge, as inertia increases with diameter - and two-roller dynamometers have a smaller roller diameter (around 320 mm).
+Our rollers are 320 mm and 140 kg in weight each - this gives them (a set of 4) similar inertia as one large roller (large rollers have thin walls, so they weigh less than a set of our four rollers).

-Disadvantage: such dyno has a less linear surface drag.
-Thus, while giving much better traction transmission than one big drum, it provides less linear road simulation (rolling resistance will be higher than natural road resistance for higher speeds).
-For regular usage, such difference is not essential (as full road simulation must include simulation of air drag, which is non-linear too).
-It can be even helpful – as we may say that the dyno simulates "naturally" some drag of air for higher speeds, and less retarder usage is needed.
+The downside: such a dynamometer has less linear surface resistance.
+Therefore, although it provides much better tractive force transfer than a single large drum, it provides less linear road simulation (rolling resistance will be greater than natural road resistance at higher speeds).
+For normal use, such a difference is not significant (because a full road simulation must include a simulation of air resistance, which is also non-linear).
+It may even be helpful - you could say that the dynamometer simulates "naturally" some air resistance at higher speeds and less use of retarders is needed.

 Advantage: no traction problems (mechanical connection to a wheel hub)

-Disadvantage: a lot of effort to install a car on the dyno (need adapters for various types of mountings, need for wheel removal etc.).
+Disadvantage: a lot of effort to install a car on the dyno (need adapters for various types of mountings, wheel removal etc.).

-Also, mechanical connection between front and rear can be provided only by hydraulic transmission of energy, which is not perfect.
-There is no real 100% mechanical connection (1:1) of the front and rear.
-Also, energy losses in a hydraulic fluid cannot be measured.
+There is no real 100% mechanical connection (1:1) between the front and rear.
+Also, mechanical connection between the front and back can be provided only by hydraulic transmission of energy, which is not perfect.
+It is also impossible to measure the energy loss in the hydraulic fluid.

 What to compare in software?

-Modern software must be able to control all dyno parameters and switches from it, including virtual desktop – so you can manage your dyno from the inside of the car, from a notebook or a smartphone.
-Dyno should synchronize and disconnect axis mechanically, set any load, start fans, exhaust gas extractors, even car liftoff from software.
-It simplifies and accelerates the work.
+Modern software must be able to control all dynamometer parameters and switches, including from a remote desktop.
+So you can manage the dynamometer from inside the car using a notebook or smartphone.
+The dynamometer software should allow the mechanical axle synchronization to be switched on and off, set any load, operate fans, exhaust extraction system and even activate the car's roller lock/lift from within the software.
+It simplifies and speeds up the work.

-Dyno software must easily compare graphs and parameters, as a professional tuner needs exact data and simply readable results.
-At least two complete measurements with all measured parameters must be available for comparison (our dyno – up to 4 total measurements), so the tuner can compare gains, results, find troubles and areas where parameters still need to be optimized.
-This part of the software is critical, as clear graphs and results comparison are primary for all car/truck performance tuners.
+The dynamometer software must allow easy comparison of graphs and parameters because a professional tuner needs accurate data and precise results.
+At least two full measurements with all measured parameters must be available for comparison (in our dynamometer - up to 4 measurements).
+The tuner can compare gains and results and find problems and areas where parameters need to be optimized.
+This part of the software is crucial because clear graphs and comparisons of results are fundamental for all tuners of cars and trucks.

 What to compare in technology?

-How many points per second (torque and power results) does the dyno provide?
-Are they linear independent (non interpolated, generated etc.)?
+How many points per second (torque and power results) does the dynamometer provide?
+Are they linear independent (not interpolated, generated, etc.)?

-Accuracy and speed of reaction of dyno for power change are critical, and it is directly dependent on the accuracy of the speed sensor.
-There are three types of speed sensors: optical, inductive and hall sensor.
+The dynamometer's accuracy and response time to power changes are critical and depend directly on the accuracy of the speed sensor.
+There are three types of speed sensors: optical, inductive and Hall sensor.

-While providing up to 360 impulses per revolution, Precisely made optical sensors are susceptible to vibration.
-A signal in a device such as a dynamometer can easily be disrupted.
+Although they provide up to 360 pulses per revolution, precision optical sensors are susceptible to vibration.
+The signal in a device such as a dynamometer can easily be disrupted.

-Induction sensors, due to their construction and method of operation, are limited in processing speed.
-Also, they are prone to failure.
+Due to their design and method of operation, inductive sensors have limited processing speed.
+They are also prone to failure.

-Hall sensors are much faster than inductive, durable, resistant to interference caused by, e.g. vibrations.
+Hall sensors are much faster than inductive sensors, durable and resistant to interference from, e.g. vibration.

-In our test bench, we use a sampling rate about 100,000 times per second when reading the signal from the speed sensor, and combined with our advanced method of signal analysis, which we have called TrueForce, we gain an accuracy of 0.1%.
-High-speed signal processing and a lack of averaging when using TrueForce allow registering even a single misfire.
+In our test bench, we use a sampling rate of around 100,000 times per second when reading the signal from the speed sensor, and combined with our advanced signal analysis method, which we have called TrueForce, we achieve an accuracy of 0.1%.
+The fast signal processing and lack of averaging when using TrueForce allows even a single misfire to be recorded.

-High speed and accuracy are the features of our product.
+High speed and accuracy are features of our product.

-Finally, rolls are covered with a unique double-layer chromium cover to protect them from being worn.
+Finally, rollers are covered with a unique double-layer chromium cover to protect them from being worn.
+Your dyno will always attract the eye of customers.
 Even ten years of use will not kill their parameters and brilliant aesthetics.
-Your dyno will always attract the eye of customers.